erikvalkering/smartref/Abstract.md

 # Completion Status

-A proof-of-concept has been developed, demonstrating the feasibility of the approach of creating a very natural syntax.
+A proof-of-concept has been developed, demonstrating the feasibility of the approach.
+STL types are supported out of the box, whereas user-defined types require a minimal amount of annotating using the REFLECT macro using  with a very minimal creating a syntax similar to [p0352r1](https://wg21.link/p0352r1), .
 Currently, this implementation supports the following:
 - Delegation of member-functions
 - Predefined STL member-functions: `begin()`, `end()`, `push_back()`
 - Explicit definition of member-functions for user-defined types